ehlianail-rgb/bike_sharing-/README.md

 The 3. hourly trend chart clearly demonstrates that daily rental peaks occur at 7 AM and 5 PM.
 These periods directly correspond to corporate clock-in and clock-out hours, proving that bikes serve as a primary mode of transit during weekdays.
 ### Hypothesis
 - **Not a habit**:
-The inherent reason why casual users do not opt for subscription could due to little frequency on using bikes; in other words, casual users do not cultivate a habit on using bikes as a way of commute in daily lives.
+The inherent reason why casual users do not opt for subscription suggests that little frequency on using bikes; in other words, casual users do not cultivate a habit on using bikes as a way of commute in daily lives.
 It could be that traveling on bikes for their commute distance is just not cost-effective.
 Instead, **it is only a good deal when bikes can be used  during leisure activities on weekends.**
 ## Strategies
 Based on the behavioral insights extracted above, the marketing strategy should focus on two aspects: **In-App Conversion** and **Location Targeting**.